 This committee will serve as an advisory group to the Director of the Library and liaison with each college and group represented regarding library needs and issues.
 It will make recommendations and advise the director in the development and refinement of library policies.
-The results of this committee's work will be reported to the library director, provost and vice president for academic affairs, and president.
+The results of this committee's work will be reported to the library director, Provost and Vice President for Academic Affairs, and President.

-- 1) TF 12; one undergraduate faculty representative elected from each college; and one graduate faculty representative elected from each college with graduate programs. - 2) AD 2; one librarian appointed by the library director; one representative appointed by the vice president for operations. - 3) SF 1; one library staff representative elected by the library staff members. - 4) SD 2; one undergraduate student appointed by the president of Student Government Senate; one graduate student appointed by the president of Student Government Senate.
+- b.
+Membership: - 1) TF 12; one undergraduate faculty representative elected from each college; and one graduate faculty representative elected from each college with graduate programs. - 2) AD 2; one librarian appointed by the library director; one representative appointed by the Vice President for Operations. - 3) SF 1; one library staff representative elected by the library staff members. - 4) SD 2; one undergraduate student appointed by the President of Student Government Association; one graduate student appointed by the President of Student Government Association.

-Environmental Concerns Committee - assigned to the University Council and advisory to the Vice President of Operations
+Climate Commitment Committee - assigned to the University Council and advisory to the Director of Sustainability